nunzayin/sysmaint/README.md

 - query mode (`-q` or `--query`) - print module names specified in `sysm_include` in execution order, do not perform any executions.

-This script is meant to run in interactive shell since you can be prompted to confirm at some stages.
-I'm working on making it fully automated.
-You should also be able to escalate privileges since a lot of modules use sudo.
+You should be able to escalate privileges since a lot of modules use sudo.
+Using sysmaint as root will lead to undefined behavior.

+> [!WARNING]
+> You can use `NOPASSWD` in you sudo config to keep sysmaint's output pretty BUT be careful
+> on what modules you are using and what do they do.
+You were warned.

 ## Credits
 Made by **nz** aka **nunzayin** aka **Nick Zaber**